 If someone clicks on one of our social posts and engages with the content we’re promoting there, our social specialist gets credit.
 If someone interacts with one of her blogs or emails, she also gets credit for that.

 Finally, if someone originally enters our funnel from either organic or paid search, the two channels our search specialist is managing, he’ll get credit for those.

 With our marketing team members’ roles clearly outlined, we had a process and we had the right people in place to measure each individual on our team according to the revenue that they were driving for our business, but we were still missing a critical piece of the puzzle.
 We needed a platform to track all of this information.

 Prior to 2019, our software stack featured several platforms in an attempt to track revenue attribution.
 We had HubSpot where we were running most of our marketing and even a lot of our sales acceleration efforts.
 We were using Salesforce to manage our deals.
 Additionally, we were using a multi-touch attribution tool, Bizible, to try to track all of the touchpoints that were occurring as contacts progressed through their buyer’s journeys.

 With this system in place, however, we continually noticed that all of the touchpoints that were showing up in Bizible were not matching up with what we were seeing in HubSpot’s contact records.
 We kept auditing the two systems and realized a lot of discrepancies between them.
 Eventually, we decided to talk to HubSpot about it.

-We recognized that all of the information we wanted to know about the content that people were engaging and interacting with already lived in HubSpot.
+We recognized that all the information we wanted to know about the content that people were engaging and interacting with already lived in HubSpot.
 We were just having trouble accessing it.
-Since the data was there, we figured if we worked with HubSpot to come up with a solution we’d be able to solve our puzzle.
+Since the data was there, we figured if we worked with HubSpot to come up with a solution, we’d be able to solve our puzzle.
 Then, we reached out to them.